dipsankadariya/Git-Automation-shell-script/READme.md

 ## 1. Create the Script

 1. In a text editor, create a new file and save it as `git-automation.ps1` (or any preferred name).
+1. The content for the file is in the "git-automation.ps1" file.

 ## 2. Create a Directory for the Script